Society of Hispanic Professional Engineers By-Laws

 FIELD MEMBERSHIP

 Full membership will be limited to the University of Illinois Chicago students.
-All requirements will conform to the University of Illinois Chicago Board of Trustees’ policies regarding nondiscrimination on the basis of race, religion, sex, or national origin.
+All requirements will conform to the University of Illinois Chicago Board of Trustees’ policies regarding nondiscrimination based on race, religion, sex, or national origin.

-A member may only be expelled from the organization if 2/3 of the active membership votes for his/her expulsion.
+A member may only be expelled from the organization if 2/3 of the active membership votes for their expulsion.

 Section 2: